 The Cost of Tax Reporting and Compliance Valuations: Real Estate Holding Companies and Tenants In Common Interests

-For the majority of my career, I’ve guided clients through tax reporting and compliance valuations, and helped them find services that fit their needs and budget.
+For the majority of my career, we’ve guided clients through tax reporting and compliance valuations, and helped them find services that fit their needs and budget.
 The type of valuation you need plays a large part in the total cost, tenants in common interest valuations costing much less than valuations of LLCs or LPs that hold real estate.
 And both of these cost less than valuing an operating company, which will be covered in a future article.

 There are many reasons you may need a business valuation firm for tax reporting and compliance.
 Some of the most common are: